In Colorado Springs, home-cooked food provides much-needed normalcy for the unhoused community

 The patron smiles back.

-Diaz, the founder and owner of Cuban restaurant “Lucy I’m Home,” is part of a network of food trucks that provides free meals on Mondays in the parking lot of Westside Cares, a direct services organization.
+Diaz, the founder and owner of Cuban restaurant “Lucy, I’m Home,” spends spends the occcasional Monday in the parking lot of Westside Cares, a direct services organization, participating in an event called “Food Trucks Against Homelessness.”

 “It’s just a way to give back to the community and hopefully help people get back on their feet,” Diaz said.

-Tracey Porter, a community member who wanted to find ways to serve the unhoused community during the COVID-19 pandemic, founded Food Trucks Against Homelessness in hopes of aiding struggling local businesses and providing much-needed nutrition and socializing for people experiencing homelessness.
+Tracey Porter, a community member who wanted to find ways to serve the unhoused community during the COVID-19 pandemic, started the food truck program in hopes of aiding struggling local businesses and providing much-needed nutrition and socializing for people experiencing homelessness.

 “Our small business community needed support during COVID, and it helps people who need a home-cooked meal,” Porter said.
 “It’s a win-win.”

-Every Monday, Porter coordinates food options outside Westside Cares in the Old Colorado City neighborhood of Colorado Springs, serving up hot meals to those receiving services, like retrieving mail, applying for a state-issued ID or picking up toiletries.
-Porter chose the time and location because Monday is "mail day" for the unhoused people who use Westside Cares as a mailing address.
+Every Monday, Porter coordinates food options outside Westside Cares on the west side of Colorado Springs and serves up hot meals to those receiving services, like retrieving mail, applying for a state-issued ID or picking up toiletries.
+Porter chose the time and location because many people experiencing homelessness in Colorado Springs use Westside Cares as a mail address and check mail on Mondays.

 “Everybody deserves a home-cooked meal,” Porter said.
 “Everyone wants the opportunity to go out to eat, so it gives them a sense of normalcy.
 We all deserve to have normalcy.”